-Wind chills could reach -15 degrees
+Wind chills could hit -20 degrees in Metro Detroit

 Metro Detroit will plummet into bitterly cold temperatures tonight with a wind chill advisory in effect through Friday morning and even colder temperatures, double-digit wind chills and snow through the weekend, according to the National Weather Service.

 Temperatures are expected to drop to the single digits with a wind chill of minus 15 to 20 degrees Friday morning with winds of 10-15 mph.

 “Fifteen below can result in frostbite in 30 minutes or less,” said Bryan Tilley, meteorologist with the National Weather Service in White Lake Township.
 “The message we’re trying to get out is if anyone is going to spend any time outdoors this evening, cover as much as skin as possible with winter clothing.”